kagenocookie/REE-Content-Editor/README.md

 The patcher currently works by emitting patches files directly into the natives folder, so it needs the loose file loader enabled on runtime.
 Files can alternatively be packed into a PAK file (manually, not directly with this tool yet).

+## Supported games
+- All mainline Resident Evil games
+- Dragon's Dogma 2
+- Devil May Cry 5

+Some files may not fully work for other RE ENGINE games.

 ## File support

 <div align="center">